50 Words or Less

 - You need to wear the watch while you play.
 This isn’t a universal negative – plenty of people golf with a watch on – but some may find it cumbersome.

-Shot Scope V2 sells for $250 (support PluggedInGolf, buy it HERE).
-This price puts it on a level footing with Arccos 360.
+Shot Scope V2 sells for approximately $110 (support PluggedInGolf, buy it HERE).
+This price puts it well below Arccos Caddie.
 The accuracy is superior, and the data allows for deeper dives into your strengths and weaknesses.
 The biggest difference is that you don’t need your phone, which is a huge positive for me.

 With the addition of GPS functionality, ShotScope V2 has made itself a leader in the golf performance tracking market.
 It delivers on the key metrics – accuracy and data display – while speeding up your play.
 Equally important, it allows you to leave your phone where it belongs: in your golf bag.